Cheney, Kansas

 Cheney /ˈtʃiːni/ is a city in Sedgwick County, Kansas, United States.
 As of the 2020 census, the population of the city was 2,181.

 History

-Cheney was founded in August, 1883.
-It was named for Benjamin P. Cheney, stockholder of the Atchison, Topeka and Santa Fe Railway.
+Cheney was founded in August, 1883 and was named after Benjamin P. Cheney, a stockholder in the Atchison, Topeka and Santa Fe Railway.

-Cheney was a station and shipping point on the Wichita & Pratt division of the Atchison, Topeka and Santa Fe Railway.
+Cheney served as a station and shipping point on the Wichita & Pratt division of the Atchison, Topeka and Santa Fe Railway.

 The first post office in Cheney was established in September 1883.